fujitsu/xbyak_aarch64/README.md

 ## User allocated memory

-You can make JIT-ed code on prepaired memory.
+You can make JIT-ed code on prepared memory.

-Call `setProtectModeRE` yourself to change memory mode if using the prepaired memory.
+Call `setProtectModeRE` yourself to change memory mode if using the prepared memory.

 ```
 uint8_t alignas(4096) buf[8192]; // C++11 or later